-Sr. Observations of the Comments of the Practicing Company Secretary
+Sr. Observations of the Observations made in Actions taken by Comments of the Practicing Company Secretary

 No. Practicing Company the secretarial the listed entity, on the actions taken by the listed entity

-Secretary in the compliance report for if any
+140. Secretary in the compliance report for on the actions taken by the listed cillity

-previous reports the year ended 2021
+previous reports the year ended 2021 ii aiiy

+previous reports •

-response to the said
+response to the said stock exchange

-stock exchange

 requesting for waiver

 of fine/penalty and that

 SEBI would advise the

 stock exchange to

 waive the fine/penalty

 and not take any

 consequential action.

 In view of the same,

 the Company

 requested BSE and

 NSE respectively not

-to take any

-consequential action in
+to take any consequential action in

 that regard.

 On 19th March, 2021,

 the Company received

 a letter from NSE

 which mentioned that

+the Company's

-the Company's representations for
+representations for

 waiver of fine for delay

-in submission of

-financial results for the
+in submission of financial results for the

 quarter ended 30th

 June, 2020 was placed

 before the Relevant

 Authority of the

 Exchange and the

 Company's request for

-waiver of fine was not considered favourably
+waiver of fine was not

+considered favourably

 and therefore

 demanded fine.
-The

-Company paid the said
+The Company paid the said

 fine to NSE on 10th

 May, 2021 and

 informed NSE by its

 letter dated 11th May,

 2021 that although the

 Company had stated

 favorable/genuine

 grounds to waive off the fine but to avoid

 any stricter action of

 NSE, the Company

 has paid the stated

 amount 'under protest'

 and requested to waive

 off the fine levied &

 refund the amount paid

 to the Company at the

 earliest.
 The response

-from NSE is still
+from NSE is still awaited.

-awaited.

-1 1 (CS Sumantra Sinha
+awaiteu.

 (CS Sumantra Sinha)

+(CS Sumantra Sinha)

 Practising Company Secretary

+Place: Kolkata

 ACS-11247 / CP-15245 PR: 1421/2021

+Date: 30th May, 2022

 UDIN: A011247D000421646